ammarhakim/gkyl-doc/source/gkyl/App/Neutrals/neutralModels.rst

 Neutral models in Gkeyll
 ++++++++++++++++++++++++

 Simplified models of plasma-neutral interactions available in Gkeyll.
-The neutral species is always modeled as a kinetic Boltzmann species using the Vlasov-Maxwell solver, while the plasma species to which it is coupled can be either Vlasov-Maxwell or gyrokinetic. (*Disclaimer: these features are not yet available in the main branch of the code.*)
+The neutral species is always modeled as a kinetic Boltzmann species using the Vlasov-Maxwell solver, while the plasma species to which it is coupled can be either Vlasov-Maxwell or gyrokinetic.

 .. contents::